genGit963/RV_JS/6. Ecosystem JS/2. Builds Tools/2_babel_transplier.md

 ## Overview of Babel

 Babel is a popular JavaScript compiler that allows you to write modern JavaScript code that can run in older browsers or environments that may not support the latest ECMAScript (JavaScript) features.
-It transpiles or converts the code written in newer JavaScript versions (ES6+) to older versions (ES5 or earlier), ensuring compatibility across different platforms.
+It <u>transpiles or converts the code written in newer JavaScript versions (ES6+) to older versions (ES5 or earlier), ensuring compatibility across different platforms</u>.

-The primary use of Babel is to allow developers to take advantage of modern JavaScript features without worrying about browser compatibility issues.
-It also offers plugins and presets that extend its functionality for specific needs like compiling JSX (used in React), TypeScript, and more.
+The primary use of Babel is to allow developers to take advantage of modern JavaScript features without worrying about browser compatibility issues.` It also offers plugins and presets that extend its functionality for specific needs like compiling JSX (used in React), TypeScript, and more`.

 ## Table of Content